 First, link your account to Dash Hudson — once your Pinterest for Business is connected you can:

 Extended targeting on Pinterest (also sometimes referred to as extended search) sends signals to other Pinterest users who are likely interested in your Pins.
 For example, if your ads fall under ‘beauty products’ and ‘makeup’, extended targeting might also show your ads to users who search for ‘makeup organization’ or ‘vanity inspo’.

-Yes, Pinterest for Business is free — however, users must have a credit card to create a ‘Pinterest Ads’ account.
+Yes, Pinterest for Business is free — however, while the core features of Pinterest for Business are free, businesses looking to maximize their reach and engagement may choose to invest in paid advertising options.
+For this, users must have a credit card to create a ‘Pinterest Ads’ account.

 A Pinterest for Business account gives you access to all different types of pins including Rich Pins, Collections Pins, Video Pins, and Try On Pins.
 A ‘normal’ Pinterest account lets you make static Pins and Idea Pins.